MoarVM/MoarVM/README.markdown

 Type `perl Configure.pl --help` to see the configure-time options, as well as some descriptions of the make-time options/targets.

-## Build the NQP Cross-Compiler
+## Building an NQP with MoarVM

-To run some NQP code, or tests, then:

-    cd nqp-cc
-    perl Configure.pl
-    make

-Then run some NQP code with:

-    nqp nqp-moar-cc.nqp -e "say('Hello, MoarVM')"

-To run some VM-centric tests, do:

-    make test

-To run what is passing of the NQP test suite so far, do:

-    make nqptest

-Very soon, you will be able to run some NQP code by doing:

-    cd nqp-cc
-    ../moar nqp.moarvm -e 'say("Alive!")'

-Note that at present, you need a working Parrot and NQP in order to run the cross-compiler.
-In the future, NQP will be self-hosting on MoarVM and that will not be needed.
-(NOTE: Actually NQP *has* been bootstrapped on top of MoarVM already, but the build system hasn't caught up yet.)
-In order to obtain these, you can replace the initial configure line with:
+After installing MoarVM, you can clone the NQP repository or grab a source tarball and use the Configure.pl script in it like so:

-    perl Configure.pl --gen-parrot --gen-nqp
+    perl Configure.pl --backend=moar --prefix=where_your_moarvm_install_lives

-Then you will need to have nqp-cc/install/bin in your PATH to safely build.
+Alternatively, the same Configure.pl script in NQP is able to clone, build and install a copy of MoarVM on its own if you supply the `--gen-moar` flag.

+## Building a Rakudo with MoarVM

+Currently, the code supporting MoarVM for rakudo lives in the `moar-support` branch of the rakudo repository.
+When pointing it at a `--prefix` that has an `nqp-m` installed in it, it will automatically detect and configure the MoarVM backend.
+Alternatively, `--backend=moar,parrot` can be used to force it to build the MoarVM and Parrot backends, for example.

 ## Status

 MoarVM is currently in development.
-It is capable of running much of the NQP test suite when it's cross-compiled, but does not yet host NQP, nor Rakudo Perl 6.
-We hope these to occur (conservatively) in 2013.
+It can run all of the NQP test suite and all MoarVM-specific NQP tests (with the exception of continuations) without needing cross-compilation.
+The `moar-support` branch of rakudo is progressing quickly and is expected to be merged into `nom` some time in or before February 2014.

-Unlike the JVM backend of NQP, the MoarVM repo is not currently planned to be integrated into the main NQP source repo http://github.com/perl6/nqp but instead will be pulled in by a future ConfigureMoarVM.pl (or similarly named) backend configure script in the NQP repo, similarly to how the original one automatically pulls in the Parrot VM and builds it from its repo.
+Unlike the JVM backend of NQP, the MoarVM repo is not currently planned to be integrated into the main NQP source repo http://github.com/perl6/nqp but instead can be pulled in by `Configure.pl --gen-moar` configure script in the NQP repo, same as it can `--gen-parrot`.

 ## Contributing